HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 - Work on a small team of engineers that works closely with the sales and product teams
 - Engage in agile development including team feature planning with Jira
 - Develop and maintain three Rails apps that advertise on Facebook for small businesses and nonprofits
-- Ensure high code quality with Git, CodeClimate and CircleCI
+- Ensure high code quality with Git, CodeClimate, and CircleCI
 - Practice test-driven development with RSpec and Capybara in comprehensive test suites
 - Deploy, monitor and debug production apps through Heroku, Honeybadger, Jenkins, New Relic, and Splunk